Winner of the Fanny Mendelssohn Förderpreis: Matthias Well wins debut CD production at GENUIN

 This year's jury consisted of the journalist Jürgen Kesting, the managing director of the Mendelssohn-Haus Jürgen Ernst, the dramaturge Dieter Rexroth, the cellist Niklas Schmidt, the director of the Mecklenburg-Vorpommern Festival Markus Fein and the concert manager of the Dresden Frauenkirche Ralf Ruhnau.
 The GENUIN sound engineer Holger Busse was also present.

 The Fanny Mendelssohn Förderpreis is a private initiative of Heide Schwarzweller, a native of Hamburg, and was awarded this year for the third time.
-The winner receives 10,000 Euros, which enables him to a CD-production of his own conception with GENUIN.
+The winner receives the possibility to a CD-production of his own conception with GENUIN.

 Homepage of the Förderpreis